 -

-Guarantor - depending on your income status, you may be asked to provide a guarantor.
-This is someone that can pay your rent should you fail to make payment.
+Guarantor: Depending on your income status, you may be asked to provide one.
+This is someone who can pay your rent should you fail to make a payment.
 It’s best to have a guarantor in mind just in case.

 If you’re interested in making renting easy, why not take a look at our Essential Living developments?
-Your main bills are included in the price of the rent, helping take the stress out of renting.
+Your main bills are included in the rent price, helping take the stress out of renting.

 How to get around